-In Idaho, nurse aides have to complete an officially-approved training program and pass the tests (exams) before being enlisted in the nurse aide registry.
+In Idaho, nurse aides will have to complete the following to be enlisted in the Nurse Aide Registry:

 24 CNA Schools in Idaho